EdricY/Bouncy-Loot-God/README.md

 This puts borderlands2.apworld and BouncyLootGod.sdkmod into /dist, which are the files needed to play outside of development mode.

 TODO:
-- avoid naming conflicts with other bl2 development: rename "Borderlands 2" and "bl2", replace with "Bouncy Loot God" and "blg"
-- archi yaml options
+- archi world/yaml options
-- archi docs
-- add checks to enemy drops
 - run on specified character only
-- automate zip process? (tar from bash did not work)
+- enemy checks through base game
+- ammo or max ammo upgrades
+- docs (toml?) for sdkmod